Leipzig/Halle Airport

 Leipzig/Halle Airport is an international airport located in Schkeuditz, Saxony, Germany, and serves both Leipzig, Saxony, and Halle, Saxony-Anhalt.
 It is a state-owned enterprise and allows 24 hour take off and landing for cargo flights.
+It is notable for having the highest number of freight-only movements (arrivals and departures) in the entirety of the European Union.

-In terms of cargo traffic, as of 2019 the airport was the second-busiest in Germany after Frankfurt Airport, and the fifth-busiest in Europe, having handled 1,238,343 metric tonnes of cargo.
-It is Germany's 14th largest airport by passengers and handled more than 2.61 million passengers in 2019 mainly with flights to European leisure destinations.
-The airport serves as the main European hub for DHL Aviation and the main hub for AeroLogic.
+As of 2024, the airport was the second-busiest cargo airport in Germany after Frankfurt Airport, and the fourth-busiest in Europe, having handled 1,383,319 metric tonnes of cargo.
+It is Germany's 12th largest airport by passengers and handled more than 2.19 million passengers in 2024, mainly on flights to European leisure destinations.
+The airport is DHL Aviation's main European hub and AeroLogic's main hub.
 Military installations have also been built at the airport for NATO and EU military aircraft.